 - 1. A written appeal must be made within thirty (30) minutes after the Tournament Director's decision is rendered.
 Protests should be written on the official appeal form. - 2.
 The appeal must be made by the designated coach of the team involved, who shall alone present the appeal and receive the decision of the Tournament Committee. - 3.
 Official Appeal Form must be provided by the technical committee. - 4.
 The Tournament Director must withdraw from the discussion after defending his or her reasons for the initial resolution of the complaint.
 The Committee will make the final decision. - 5.
-The appeal must be accompanied by a bond of 1500 RS/- in cash.
+The appeal must be accompanied by a bond of (max.)
+1500 RS/- or as decided by tournament committee in cash.
 This bond shall be returned if the appeal is successful (the decision of the Tournament Director is overruled).
-If the appeal is not successful (i.e., the decision of the Tournament Director is affirmed) the bond shall be forfeited and retained by the IRSF Committee.
+If the appeal is not successful (i.e., the decision of the Tournament Director is affirmed/correct) the bond shall be forfeited and retained by the IRSF Committee.

-Failure to Protest: Any individual with a right to protest shall lose that right if the protest procedures are not followed and in complete accordance as stated above.
+Failure to Protest: Any individual with a right to protest shall lose that right if the protest procedures are not followed and in complete order as stated above.